abrady/Vulk/README.md

 * vec3 B = cross(N, T) * vertexTangent.w; // vertexTangent.w should be +1 or -1, indicating handedness
 * mat3 TBN = mat3(T, B, N);

+i.e. we make basis in model space based on the tangent and normal (and the derived bitangent) and project the tangent space vectors onto it.

 ## 2/6/24 Gooch shading
 * designed to increase legibility in technical drawings